Laura Devon: Early life

 Laura Devon was born May 23, 1931, in Chicago, Illinois.
 Her birth name has been given as either Mary Lou Briley or Mary Laura Briley.
 Her father was identified in the press as Merrill Devon, an automotive engineer, and her mother as Velma Prather.

 Devon attended school in Chicago and Grosse Pointe.
 She entered Wayne State University, majoring in journalism and political science, where she learned how to act in school theater productions.

-In 1954, Devon gave birth to her only child, Kevin, who would become a noted screenwriter.
+In 1954, Devon gave birth to her only child, who, as Kevin Jarre, would become a noted screenwriter.
 After performing in amateur theatricals and light opera, her first professional part was a lead in a production of The Boy Friend at the Vanguard Playhouse in Detroit.

 In 1962, Devon married Brian Kelly, son of Justice Harry F. Kelly, then a member of the Michigan Supreme Court and a former Michigan governor.
 Kelly was a fellow actor and, a month after their wedding, he and Devon appeared together on stage in Lillian Hellman's Toys in the Attic at the Laguna Beach Summer Theater.
 Two years later, he was to become well known for his role as Porter Ricks on the TV series Flipper.
 They divorced in January 1966.